To balance his energy:

 How to: Sit up tall in a chair and keep your chin parallel to the floor.
 Without tilting your head in any direction, gently draw your head and chin back, like you’re making a double chin.
 Be careful not to jam your head back.
 You should feel a stretch along the back of the next.
 Release your chin forward.
 Repeat.
 You can perform 10 reps every hour throughout the day.

 While the best advice is to take frequent breaks from your computer or cell phone, these exercises, along with improving your posture, are good preventative measures.
-If this doesn’t relieve your pain, know that your problem may be more serious and seek out an orthopaedic doctor or a physical therapist.
+If this doesn’t relieve your pain, know that your problem may be more serious and seek out an orthopedic doctor or a physical therapist.